OJ Simpson’s life after the trial of the century

 The disgraced former athlete did not help his reputation in the years after his acquittal, going on to commit a spate of other crimes, including armed robbery in Las Vegas and speeding through manatee protection zones in Florida

+More than almost any celebrity of his generation, OJ Simpson’s life was sharply divided into two parts – before and after one shocking and seismic event that reverberated around the world.

-Until 1994, OJ Simpson was known as an All-American hero – celebrated for his prowess on the American football field and later a successful career on both the big and small screen.
+Up until 1994, Simpson was as an All-American hero – celebrated for his prowess on the football field and later a successful career on both the big and small screen.
+One magazine hailed him as “the first black athlete to become a bona fide lovable media superstar”.

-These triumphs earned Simpson a stratospheric rise, which came crashing down after he was accused of killing his ex-wife Nicole Brown Simpson and her friend Ronald Goldman.
+But after he was accused of killing his ex-wife Nicole Brown Simpson and her friend Ronald Goldman in 1994, even his acquittal the following year after a “trial of the century” could do nothing to restore his reputation.

-With the help of Kardashian family patriarch Robert Kardashian – his lawyer – he was acquitted of murder in 1995, though his glittering public image was irreparably damaged.
+An electrifying car chase up and down the highways of Los Angeles in a white Ford Bronco, captured by news helicopters and broadcast around the world, meant that his trial was one of the most high-profile in American history before it had even begun.
+One of the first big court cases to be shown live, it was watched day by day by millions around the globe, raising issues of race, celebrity and domestic violence, and making celebrities of its lawyers, including his defence counsel and Kardashian family patriarch Robert Kardashian.

 Book

-More than 10 years after the conclusion of the infamous trial, Simpson wrote a book titled If I Did It.
+One year prior to the Las Vegas hotel debacle, Simpson wrote a book titled If I Did It.

-The book was ghostwritten by US author Pablo Fenjves and was based on interviews with Simpson.
-It was published by New York City publishing house Beaufort Books.
+Ghostwritten by US author Pablo Fenjves, the book was based on interviews with Simpson and set to be published by Rupert Murdoch’s News Corp-owned HarperCollins in 2006.

 In it Simpson hypothesized about how he would have committed the murders – had he done it.
 The first part provides a detailed description of his marriage to Brown, with the latter part describing the events on the night of 12 June 1994 – and how the murders could have occurred if Simpson had carried them out.